 It is also a very good idea to use different passwords for the

 rootaccounts on different NDB Cluster SQL nodes unless you are using shared privileges.

 In sum, you cannot have a safe NDB Cluster if it is directly accessible from outside your local network.

 Never leave the MySQL root account password empty.
 This is just as true when running MySQL as an NDB Cluster SQL node as it is when running it as a standalone (non-Cluster) MySQL Server, and should be done as part of the MySQL installation process before configuring the MySQL Server as an SQL node in an NDB Cluster.

-system tables between SQL nodes, you can use standard MySQL
+tables between SQL nodes, you can use standard MySQL replication

-replication to do so, or employ a script to copy table entries
+to do so, or employ a script to copy table entries between the

 Summary.
 The most important points to remember regarding the MySQL privilege system with regard to NDB Cluster are listed here: